CrossGen: Learning and Generating Cross Fields for Quad Meshing: Experiments

-A key strength of \emph{CrossGen} lies in its robustness to diverse point cloud inputs, enabled by the flexibility of using point clouds.
-Two common scenarios are incomplete and sparsely sampled data.
-In real-world settings, 3D scans frequently suffer from missing regions or low-resolution sampling.
+\paragraph{Robustness to Missing, Uneven, and Sparse Inputs.} A key strength of \emph{CrossGen} lies in its robustness to diverse point cloud inputs, enabled by the flexibility of using point clouds.
+Three common scenarios are incomplete, uneven, and sparsely sampled data.
+In real-world settings, 3D scans frequently suffer from missing regions, uneven sampling, or low-resolution sampling.
 Unlike traditional methods that rely on complete surface meshes, \emph{CrossGen} remains effective even when substantial portions of the input geometry are absent.
 By leveraging a locality-aware latent space, our model can infer global structure and cross fields from limited data.
-As shown in Fig.~\ref{fig:missing_points_and_sparse_sample}, \emph{CrossGen} successfully reconstructs coherent surfaces and high-quality quad meshes even when inputs contain missing regions (b) or are reduced to as few as 10K points (c), demonstrating strong resilience and practicality in challenging data conditions.
+As illustrated in Fig.~\ref{fig:missing_points_and_sparse_sample}, \emph{CrossGen} successfully reconstructs coherent surfaces and high-quality quadrilateral meshes under challenging conditions, including inputs with missing regions (b), uneven sampling (c), and varying degrees of sparsity (d).
+We note, however, that excessively sparse inputs may result in the loss of detail, leading to overly smooth reconstructions.

 \paragraph{Resistance to Noise} For point cloud inputs (Fig.~\ref{fig:pointcloud2cf}~(a)), a triangle mesh surface is required to produce a quad mesh.
 One option is to use Poisson reconstruction~\cite{SPSR2013} to generate the surface (Fig.~\ref{fig:pointcloud2cf}~(b)), but this approach can struggle to produce accurate results especially when the point cloud contains significant noise.
 In contrast, our method learns both SDF and cross field representations, enabling us to directly infer a high-quality SDF output from point cloud data via the SDF branch, even for noisy point clouds.
 We then extract the geometry surface using the Marching Cubes algorithm~\cite{MC} (Fig.~\ref{fig:pointcloud2cf}~(c)), sample points on the surface, and query the decoder’s feature volume to generate the corresponding cross field (Fig.~\ref{fig:pointcloud2cf}~(d)) and extract the final quad mesh (Fig.~\ref{fig:pointcloud2cf}~(e)).
 In Fig.~\ref{fig:noise}, we further evaluate the robustness of our model under varying levels of Gaussian noise.
 Despite increasing noise, our method consistently produces smooth surfaces and coherent quad meshes, demonstrating strong resilience to input perturbations.